 Kidney stones typically form when your urine becomes too concentrated, causing crystals to build up inside the kidneys.
 Crystals begin to stick together and gradually build up into a rock-like mass.
 Initially, kidney stones are quite small in size, but over time, as more and more crystals attach, they can grow quite large.

 The crystals that form kidney stones are made from substances normally present in the urine.
 These substances include calcium, oxalate, phosphate, uric acid and other chemicals.
 Our kidneys normally excrete these chemicals into the urine.
 However, when their concentration in the urine is very high, these chemicals don’t stay dissolved, and instead, begin to “crystallize out” of the urine.
 There are other substances in the urine, called “inhibitors”, which help to keep the crystals from sticking together.
 When the concentration of crystals is too high, or the relative amount of inhibitors is too low, a kidney stone will form.

 Many factors can contribute to your chance of having a kidney stone, including:

 - Diet and fluid intake

 - Where you live

-In the United States, about 1 person in 10 will develop a kidney stone during their lifetime.
-Last year, kidney stones were responsible for over 600,000 emergency room visits in the United States.
-We know that men are more likely to have kidney stones than women.
-Caucasians are 5 times more likely to have kidney stones than African-Americans.
-The peak incidence is between 40 and 50 years of age, and appears to decline after that.
+Men are more likely to have kidney stones than women.
+Caucasians are more likely to have kidney stones than African-Americans.
+The peak incidence is between 40 and 50 years of age and appears to decline after that.